containerbuildsystem/osbs-docs/docs/multiarch.rst

   build is cancelled, worker builds will be cancelled.
 See `Worker build`_ for more details about how these builds behave.

-- Collect package content from all builds and compare to ensure common components are exactly matching (for RPMs: version-release and keys used for signatures)

 - Create a manifest list in the container registry, holding image manifest digests from all the worker builds